Mission and Values

 Inquiry and intellectual exchange lead to disciplined thinking.
 Wellesley challenges students to explore widely, interrogate closely, and make the creative leaps—synthesizing disparate ideas, perspectives, and experiences—that lead to new levels of understanding.
 A culture of collaboration (with our world-class faculty as well as with her peers) refines a student’s intellectual habits, hones her judgment, and increases her sense of mastery, while teaching her to take a considered position and defend it with conviction.

 There is no greater benefit to one’s intellectual and social development—and to the vitality of an academic community—than the forthright engagement with and exploration of unfamiliar viewpoints and experiences.
 Wellesley encourages students to try on new ideas, try out new courses of action, and interact authentically with others whose beliefs or choices challenge their own.

 A contemporary liberal arts education must enhance real-world leadership skills.
 The rigor of a Wellesley education is part of what makes our graduates so effective “out in the world.”
 But Wellesley women are also taught to be strategic thinkers who can “read” environments, navigate their challenges, and bring people together to achieve a goal.

 Knowing how to serve is a key element of effective leadership.
 True leaders inspire rather than control, and they dedicate their intellect and energy to the hard work of creating a sense of commitment, responsibility, and common purpose in the pursuit of a vision.
-Wellesley has long dedicated itself to the ideal of “servant leadership,” and subscribing to this ideal is integral to the Wellesley experience.
+Wellesley has long dedicated itself to the ideal that former Wellesley President Diana Chapman Walsh described as "trustworthy leadership," and subscribing to this ideal is integral to the Wellesley experience.